melboone/develop_cafe/content/pages/how-to.md

 | status:      | Content status: `draft`, `hidden`, or `published`                                                                                    |
 | translation: | Is content is a translation of another (`true` or `false`)                                                                           |
 | lang         | Content language ID (`en`, `fr`, etc.)                                                                                               |

+## Creating a new page

+To create a new page, create a `.md` file in the appropriate folder (or new one), add the above elements.